Andy Ibáñez Player Props: Tigers vs. Rangers

-The Detroit Tigers and Andy Ibanez, who went 1-for-4 with an RBI last time in action, battle Nathan Eovaldi and the Texas Rangers at Comerica Park, Monday at 1:10 PM ET.
+On Tuesday, Andy Ibanez (on the back of going 0-for-4) and the Detroit Tigers face the Texas Rangers, whose starting pitcher will be Martin Perez.
+First pitch is at 6:40 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the White Sox.
+He had a hitless showing in his most recent game (0-for-4) against the Rangers.

 Andy Ibáñez Game Info & Props vs. the Rangers